 A Kickstarter campaign reached its funding target of 500,000 kronor (£47,000) which allowed Swedish comedian Emma Knyckare to organise the “man-free” event which stipulated that any males would be confined to a ‘man pen’ in a backstage area, according to reports.

-Now, however, Sweden’s Discrimination Ombudsman (DO) ruled that describing an event as “male-free” violated anti-discrimination laws and festival organizers have been condemned for their
+Now, however, Sweden’s Discrimination Ombudsman (DO) ruled that describing an event as “male-free” violated anti-discrimination laws and festival organizers have been condemned for their actions.

 “It is important to point out what an infringement is.
 These are the statements made before the festival, what they wrote on their website,” DO Class Lundstedt said in a statement.